react-page/react-page/docs/tutorials.md

 Of course, there are more settings and callbacks available.
 We encourage checking out the API docs on this topic!

-Make sure the `onChange` prop is never passed through to an HTML element (eg via `{...props}`), as this will overwrite the state of your plugin with any change event emitted by that element.
-This applies to both content and layout plugins.

 ### Writing a layout plugin

 Of course, you are not limited to this functionality and can easily write your own plugins.
 Plugins have two parts, one plugin definition and a ReactJS component.
-A minimal plugin definition looks as follows
+A minimal plugin definition looks as followed

 ```jsx
 import React from 'react'